-Children are free to roam the area in any way they please, though there is a sign at the beginning of the forest, explaining the various components of the Magic Forest including The Village, Old Man Owl Bridge and the Trail of Friendly Snails.
+Children are free to roam the area however they please, though there is a sign at the beginning of the forest explaining the various components of the Magic Forest, including The Village, Old Man Owl Bridge and the Trail of Friendly Snails.

-At the other end of the forest you will find the Guardian Throne, where children can perch themselves and be king or queen of the forest.
-There are lots of photo opportunities throughout the forest so be sure to bring your camera.
+At the other end of the forest, you will find the Guardian Throne, where children can perch themselves and be king or queen of the forest.
+There are many photo opportunities throughout the forest, so be sure to bring your camera.

 Whilst the Magic forest/playground and the scooter track are in the same park, they are actually about 200-300m apart, so keep this in mind when planning your visit.
 The Magic Forest is located on the southern side of the netball courts, whilst the scooter track is further south towards Kitchener Road.

 This Brisbane Northside playground encourages children to play differently and think differently about how they interact with the space and the equipment.
 With metal ledges, hanging ropes and obstacles to jump over, under or through, parkour-style chasing games are ideal for this location.

 Bradbury Park is surrounded by wide concrete walkways well suited to prams and people using mobility aids.
 The equipment here, however, would not be considered accessible.